 The angle is shown for the motor rotation with one pulse.
 The resolution determines the positioning accuracy of the motor.
 For example, if the resolution is 1000 p/rev, one rotation of the motor (360°) can be divided into 1000 parts.

 Speed Control and Position Control

 The NX series speed and positioning control commands are carried out by inputting a pulse signal the same as with a stepping motor.
 In the relationship of the pulse speed and position,

-Additionally, torqure control and tension control are carrid out.
+Additionally, torque control and tension control are carried out.